 The position that each video channel is in for every layout will be saved for the next time the layout is selected.

 Input/Output Control Tools

-IP surveillance includes DI/DO control (Digital Input / Digital Output) control and an alert message receiver.
+IP surveillance includes pan/tilt control, DI/DO (Digital Input / Ditigal Output) control, and an alert message receiver.
 Each of these are described in detail below.